nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `list` displays tasks that are stored in the task list

-### Filter task list
+### Filtering the task list
-Filters the task list based on module, completion status, and/or link status
+Filters the task list based on module, completion status, and/or link status.

 Format: `t filter m/MODULE c/COMPLETED l/LINKED`
 * Filters the task list to show only tasks that fulfill all the stated conditions.